jimmycuadra/lita-confirmation/README.md

 ```
 Alice: Lita, danger
 Lita: This command requires confirmation.
-To confirm, send the command "confirm 636f308"
+To confirm, send the command: Lita confirm 636f308
 Alice: Lita, confirm 636f308
 Lita: Confirmation 636f308 must come from a user in one of the following authorization groups: managers
 Manager: Lita, confirm 636f308